jyyyyylim/fastAttendix/README.md

 ## Usage
 run init.cmd. you will need to provide your login credentials on first use. </br>this should be able to work on preinstalled libraries.

+attendance logging is stored in the `hist.log` file in script root location. useful for audits

 ## Deps
 \> stdlib: json, datetime </br>
 \> *requests*